Load example meteorological data

 JSON.parse(io; dicttype=Dict{String,Any}, inttype=Int64)

-The configuration file must contain all the parameters required by the model.
-Template files are available from the examples
+endThe configuration file must contain all the parameters required by the model.
+Template files are available from the examples folder.

 Importing the models

-submodule.
+The models are available from the Models submodule.
 To import all models, you can use the following command:

 using XPalm

-folder.
-To run it, you first have to place your working directory inside the folder, and then activate its environement by running ] activate .
+The package provides an example script in the examples folder.
+To run it, you first have to place your working directory inside the folder, and then activate its environement by running ] activate ..

 You can also find example applications in the Xpalm applications Github repository.